prrathnayake/conveyancers-marketplace/README.md

 - **Health checks** exposed on `/healthz` for REST and gRPC services to integrate with orchestrators.

 See [`docs/DEPLOY.md`](docs/DEPLOY.md) for production hardening guidance (autoscaling, secret management, WAF, SSO, backups).

 ---

+## Troubleshooting & FAQ

+**Services fail to start in Docker Compose**
+Check for port collisions (`lsof -i :443`) and confirm your `.env` file has been created from `.env.example`.
+Compose will log missing variables during startup—run `docker compose --env-file .env -f infra/docker-compose.yml logs -f gateway` to tail service output in real time.

+**Certificates appear invalid in the browser**
+Regenerate them with `bash infra/tls/dev_certs.sh` and import `infra/tls/rootCA.pem` into your system keychain.
+Browsers such as Chrome may require a full restart before trusting the new CA.

+**Backend changes are not reflected**
+If you rebuilt locally without pruning old artifacts, clear the `build/` directory under `backend` or run `cmake --build build --target clean` before compiling again.
+When running inside Docker, add `--build` to your compose invocation to ensure the service image is refreshed.

+**Where do I find aggregated errors?**
+Tail `logs/errors.log` for the cross-service error stream and use the admin portal’s “System logs” panel for a UI-first view when you do not have shell access.

+---